gicentre/litvis/documents/tutorials/introduction/intro2.md

 ![branching structure](images/branching.png)

-Alternatively we could continue to develop both branches to see if we can improve them futher.
+Alternatively we could continue to develop both branches to see if we can improve them further.
 Or perhaps a completely different approach might occur to us, in which case we simply add a new parallel branch.

 {(question |}